spearmin10/xsoar-utils/integrations/TSRAIN Mail Server Compact/README.md

 #### 3. (Optional) Configure 'Mail Sender (New)' to connect to the server.
 Add an instance with the parameters below:
-  - Mail server hostname or IP address: <gateway IP>
+  - Mail server hostname or IP address: &gt;gateway IP&lt;
   - SMTP Port: 8118
   - Sender address: any email address